springernature/shunter/docs/usage/resources.md

 Writing CSS
 -----------

 By default CSS files should be placed in a directory named `css` within a resources directory in the root of your Shunter application.
-The location of the resources and CSS directory can be modified by overiding the defaults in the config object.
+The location of the resources and CSS directory can be modified by overriding the defaults in the config object.

 You might want to set up a `main.css.ejs` in `resources/css` to act as your manifest file.
 It will require your other internal stylesheets and set some defaults.
 If you are including modules with CSS files in them, you could refer to them here.